EBT Equipment In State SNAP Contracts

 How does the process work?

 States submit a request for proposals (RFP) and solicit bids from EBT service providers.
 A list of states, their current service providers, and the date of each state’s contract’s expiration can be found here.
-Some states, including Arkansas, Oklahoma, Mississippi, and California have included a provision in their RFP’s for no cost EBT equipment for farmers markets.
+Some states have included a provision in their RFP’s for no cost EBT equipment for farmers markets.
 In most instances, EBT service providers charge state health departments on a per-device rate ranging from $35-$55 per month.
 This is comprehensive flat fee and includes the cost of equipment and service.